Prince Anwar Shah Road

-Prince Anwar Shah Road is a 4 laned major road in Southern parts of Kolkata, India.
+Prince Anwar Shah Road is a four-lane major arterial road in South Kolkata, India.
 It is named after Prince Ghulam Mohammed Anwar Ali Shah, one of Tipu Sultan's 12 sons.

 Route

+Prince Anwar Shah Road connection via Kalikapur Road to the Eastern Metropolitan Bypass.

-The road is one of major east-west connector of the city.
-It starts from the Raja SC Mullick Road where the Jadavpur Police Station is located and connected Tollygunge on the west.
-It runs neighborhoods like Jodhpur Park, Lake Gardens and finally reaches Tollygunge.
+The road is one of major east-west arterial connections in the city.
+It starts at the Raja SC Mullick Road, near the Jadavpur Police Station, and connects to Tollygunge in the west.
+It runs through neighborhoods including Jodhpur Park, Lake Gardens, and Tollygunge.